sebsikora/cpp_logic_simulation/README.md

 We can combine both *Devices* and *Gates* in the same circuit, by doing this we will make a quad SR latch with an additional collective reset.

+As before, we create a class definition for our device that inherits from the base *Device* class.

 ```cpp
 // quad_sr_latch.h